Local Law 97: the best thing for building budgets?

 I’m in and out of buildings in New York City all the time, and the vast majority of them are wasting tons of energy unnecessarily.

-But basic things like smart controls, insulation, venting, weatherization, LEDs, and yearly cleaning and tuning of your boiler, things that typically pay for themselves in a matter of months, can get many buildings through Local Law 97 compliance through 2030.
+Basic things like smart controls, insulation, venting, weatherization, LEDs, and yearly cleaning and tuning of your boiler - things that typically pay for themselves in a matter of months - can get many buildings through Local Law 97 compliance through 2030.

 It’s ironic, right?